 The Practical Nursing Program provides real-world experiences that prepare students to become licensed nurses.
 Faculty will discuss and enforce safety practices for the classroom, laboratory and clinical settings.
 Continuous implementation of safety principles will occur throughout the length of the program.
 Each student will demonstrate skills in the lab environment and must meet competency standards, to include proficient safety practices associated with all skills, prior to performance in the clinical setting.
 A student who is not deemed safe in the classroom, laboratory, or clinical setting by any program faculty will be removed from that environment and remediated on the identified practice(s).
-Repeated observance of unsafe practice(s) could lead to dismissal from the program.
+Repeated observance of unsafe practice(s) could lead to a formal Student Intervention Team meeting and may result in a behavioral plan and/or dismissal from the program.